tejlibre/dsi-nlp-news/README.md

 ### Emotion cloud

 ### Topic modeling visualisation
+In this section of the app we find an overview of currently trending topics.
+The pyLADvis plot is in an interactive plot that allows the user to see and overview of the topics found using Latent Dirichlet Allocation (LDA).
+The user is also able to adjust the number of topics which is a hyperparameter of the LDA model.

 ### Topic cloud
+In this section of the app we find details of the currently trending topics.
+Using LDA the top 15 words associated with each topic are determined and displayed.
+Below this the wordcloud of the selected topic is displayed.

 ### Text generation

 ## Report
 I detailed report on there different aspects of this project can be found [here](https://github.com/tejlibre/dsi-nlp-news/blob/dev/Notebooks/Final%20Report.ipynb).
-Additonal supporting notebooks are also refered to in this report and can be found in the [notebooks](https://github.com/tejlibre/dsi-nlp-news/tree/dev/Notebooks) folder.
+Additonal supporting notebooks are also refered to in this report and can be found in the [notebooks folder](https://github.com/tejlibre/dsi-nlp-news/tree/dev/Notebooks).

 ## Usage